Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Parameter estimation of the Kolmogorov-Arnold model using the Gauss-Newton method

-which is obtained by substituting equation \eqref{eq:ridgePhi} into \eqref{eq:ridge}.
+The Kolmogorov-Arnold model with the substituted basis functions is given by equation \eqref{eq:KASubs}.
 The sum of squares of the residuals is introduced as

-The Gauss-Newton method consists in minimisation of $S$ with respect to the model parameters using the Newton-Raphson method and neglecting the second-order derivative terms.
-However, to obtain the most accurate Hessian matrix of $S$ and to maximise the performance of the method, the second-order derivatives are not neglected here.
-Thus, although the method deviates from the classical Gauss-Newton algorithm, for the purposes of this paper, it is still referred to as such.
+The Gauss-Newton method consists in minimisation of $S$ with respect to the model parameters using the Newton-Raphson method and neglecting the second-order derivative terms in the Jacobian.
+The minimisation of $S$ gives